Conservation Solutions

 Permeable pavers and surfaces, also known as porous or pervious surfaces, are a type of paving solution designed to allow the passage of water through their surface, thereby reducing runoff and facilitating natural groundwater recharge.
 Unlike traditional impermeable paving materials, permeable pavers are laid with gaps or are composed of porous materials that permit water to penetrate the surface and into a specially prepared sub-base layer beneath.

-We created a DIY permeable-surfaces handbook.
+We created a permeable-surfaces handbook.
 By simplifying complex environmental engineering concepts into accessible guidelines, we've empowered homeowners and local communities to take direct action in improving water management.

 Other Projects